CheckPointSW/appliance_tpapi/te_api/README.md

 For each file:

-> 1. Querying te cache for already existing results of the file sha1.
+> 1. Querying te cache for already existing results by the file sha1.

 >>> If results exist then goto #4, otherwise- continue to #2